avengineers/UseblocksUserday2025/chapters/05_x-as-code.md

 It is also a maturity model that defines maturity levels 0 to 5.

-These maturity levels are achieved through the fulfilment of process requirements and must be demonstrated by defined artefacts.
+These maturity levels are achieved through the fulfilment of process requirements and must be demonstrated by defined artifacts.

 I won't go into the maturity levels in detail, but I will go into the artefacts that need to be created.